shmulif/Mafia/README.md

 mafia will communicate with a private chat between them and everyone with abilities will be given the opportunity to use them.
 In the day there will be a chat with all players, The mafia cannot communicate privately during the day.
 If someone was eliminated they cannot participate in the chat.
-The game will track who wins based on the rules of Mafia.
+The game tracks who wins based on the rules of Mafia.